Councillor in 'lefty pleb' Twitter row

-Sefton deputy council leader ousted in 'lefty pleb' Twitter row
+Sefton deputy council leader in 'lefty pleb' Twitter row

-A Conservative deputy council leader has been ousted after calling a student an "illiterate lefty pleb" on Twitter.
+A Conservative deputy council leader has been criticised for calling a student an "illiterate lefty pleb" on Twitter.

-Simon Jamieson was replaced after also referring to the student as a "munster", in an apparent reference to the 1960s TV comedy The Munsters.
+Simon Jamieson also referred to the student as a "munster" in an apparent reference to The Munsters TV comedy.

-He was removed from his post at Sefton Council in Merseyside just hours after Labour called for him to be suspended.
+He was replaced at Sefton Council in Merseyside in the wake of last week's local elections.

 However, the Sefton Conservative group said its decision to reshuffle roles is completely unrelated to the incident.